nihilitycom/100-days-of-code/log.md

 ### Day 2:May 28, 2024

-**Today's Progress**:Started study of Responsive Web Design, learned HTML by building a catphotoapp and completed 7-step study.
+**Today's Progress**:Started study of Responsive Web Design, learned HTML by building a catphotoapp and completed 7 steps of study.

 **Thoughts**: I found it interesting to make a website coz u will feel u r creating something and connected to web just through some code.
 That’s amazing.
 But just following courses on freecodecamp is a bit superficial.
 I still need to find some materials to learn more deeply and systematically.